 The legend starts here...

-The history of Latrobe Country Club spans three-quarters of a century and it bears the stamps of many prominent citizens of the Greater Latrobe community, none of more significance than those of Milfred J. (Deacon) Palmer and his world-famous son, Arnold, its present owner.
+The history of Latrobe Country Club spans three-quarters of a century and it bears the stamps of many prominent citizens of the Greater Latrobe community, none of more significance than those of Milfred J. (Deacon) Palmer and his world-famous son, Arnold.

 Latrobe Country Club was founded in l920 by a group of leading industrialists, bankers and professional men of Latrobe, who acquired some 63 acres of the Kennan Farm bordering what was then the national Lincoln Highway (U.S. Route 30) just west of the small community of Youngstown.
 By the summer of l92l, work was well underway on the golf course and clubhouse and among those on the job was a teenager by the name of Deke Palmer.
 He worked with employees of Latrobe Electric Steel Company in the construction of the club in those years immediately after World War I.